North Carolina emergency financial assistance.

 The state of North Carolina will only then provide short-term assistance or grants for these non-recurring emergencies that may be experienced.
 The goal of this particular resource is to not provide financial aid to residents that continue to be living in poverty.
 It is for one time challenges.

+Work First cash assistance is a longer term benefit.
 Of course any emergency assistance provided for paying for housing (such as rent or a mortgage payment) or electric bill services will be dependent on available funds at the state government level.
-Only a limited number of applications can be fulfilled.
+Only a limited number of applications can be fulfilled, but Work First cash assistance is more wide ranging.
 Additionally, please note that the menu of services may change due to changes in federal government, county, or state of North Carolina policies.
+More on North Carolina Work First.

 To learn more or apply for emergency electric and housing expenses in North Carolina, call your local Social Services office.
-Or you can dial the NC DHHS- Division of Social Services at 919-733-3055.
+Or you can dial the NC DHHS- Division of Social Services at 919-733-3055 or 1-800-662-7030.